 A fleet of automated guided vehicles (AGVs) optimizes its dispatching routes to maximize product throughput in a manufacturing center.
 When component parts arrive to be processed, they must be brought to the appropriate machine according to a specific processing sequence.
 In theory, AGVs can increase the delivery rate at correct locations, maximizing the output rate of finished products.
 In practice, however, coordinating AGV tasks in the face of variable processing times, maintenance shutdowns and supply arrivals can be difficult.
 Inefficiency in AGV fleet management can result in lost time and under-utilization of resources.
-In this example, an AnyLogic simulation of the processing warehouse demonstrates how reinforcement learning can be used to outperform a route-optimizing heuristic by 50%.
+In this example, an AnyLogic simulation of the processing warehouse demonstrates how reinforcement learning can be used to outperform a shortest queue heuristic by 79%.

 Introduction to the Multi-Controller, Shared Policy Method

 Reinforcement learning offers a simple, scalable solution to this fleet management problem.
 The included policy is trained using Pathmind’s Multi-Controller, Shared Policy functionality.
 The logic behind Multi-Controller Shared Policy, which is schematized in the figure below, is straightforward.
 Each AGV has its own “controller,” which can be individually triggered, gathering observations specific to its own state, and then performing an action based on the policy it shares with all other AGV’s controllers.
-That controller’s individual action changes the environment in either a beneficial or detrimental way, which is reflected in its reward variables.
+That controller’s individual action changes the environment in either a beneficial or detrimental way, which is reflected in its metrics.

 Step 1 - Perform a run with random actions to check Pathmind Helper setup.